asibs/tactical-vote-local/README.md

 ## TODO:

 1. Add a `donate` endpoint (which may just redirect to a crowdfunder website, TBC)
-2. Add specific page for no election
-3. Add special handling for when we have 0 recommendations
-4. Font weights & sizes using Rubik don't seem quite right - not consistent with the wireframes for some reason...
+2. Font weights & sizes using Rubik don't seem quite right - not consistent with the wireframes for some reason...

 ## Future algorithm changes: